hn-yang/FCAT/README.md

 ## 5. Output & Evaluation

-The scripts report spotting performance (e.g., **F1-score**) in the terminal output and/or save results to local files depending on the script settings.
+The scripts report spotting performance (e.g., **F1-score**) in the terminal output and save results to local files depending on the script settings.

 Reported results in our manuscript: